Lamballe: Population

 Inhabitants of Lamballe are called lamballais in French.

 Sights

 Crowning the eminence on which the town is built is a beautiful Gothic church (13th and 14th centuries), once the chapel of the castle of the counts of Penthièvre.

 Of the other buildings, the church of St Martin (11th, 16th and 16th centuries) is the chief.

 Economy

-Lamballe has an important haras (depôt for stallions) and carries on trade in grain, tanning and leather-dressing; earthenware is manufactured in the environs.
+Lamballe has an important stud farm, called Haras National de Lamballe, and in the past carried on trade in grain, tanning and leather-dressing; earthenware was manufactured in the environs.